TIBCOSoftware/bw6-plugin-maven/Readme.txt

 Prerequisites

 1. Maven should be installed on the Machine.
 M2_HOME should be set.
-The Maven Executable should be available in the Path.
+The Maven Executable should be available in the PATH environment variable.
 This can be confirmed by running the command mvn -version from Terminal/Command Prompt.

-2. The system should be able to connect to the Maven Repository.
+2. Your machine needs to have Internet access.
+During the installation, the install script connects to the Maven Repository.

 Installation

 a.
 Go to the <TibcoHome>/bw/6.2/bin
 b.
-Open the Terminal and run command bwinstall bw6-plugin-maven
+Open the Terminal and run command

+    bwinstall bw6-plugin-maven

-This will install the Maven Plugin to the TibcoHome.
+This will install the Maven Plugin to your TIBCO_HOME.

 First Steps